Terms of Service

 Legal Disclaimer

-Additionally, to apply for an assistive technology grant for a child with dyslexia, the child’s scores need to be at or below the 2nd percentile.
-This is outlined in the N.C.S.E. guidelines and DES Circular 0010/2013, which specify that the child must also be of average intelligence or higher, assessed by either the Full Scale I.Q.
-(F.S.I.Q.) or the General Ability Index (G.A.I.).
+For example, to apply for an assistive technology grant for an autistic child with co-occurring dyslexia or dyscalculia, a least one of the child’s attainment scores (e.g., in reading, spelling, mathematics, etc.) needs to be at or below the 2nd percentile.
+Additionally, as outlined in N.C.S.E. guidelines and Circular 0010/2013, the child must also obtain a Full Scale I.Q.
+(F.S.I.Q.) or the General Ability Index (G.A.I.) of 90 or above.

-The Clinical Psychologist at the All Kinds of Minds Practice can make recommendations for these and other accommodations when the criteria are met.
+Ultimately, the Clinical Psychologist at the All Kinds of Minds Practice can make recommendations for these and other accommodations when the criteria are met.
 However, it is important to understand that any recommendation made by the Clinical Psychologist does not guarantee access to the requested accommodations.
 The authority to approve and implement any recommendations ultimately rests with the school principal and the Special Educational Needs Organiser (S.E.N.O.).
-Additionally, the criteria for granting supports can change or might not be published.
+Additionally, the criteria for granting supports can change or might not be published (e.g., that a child’s I.Q. must be 90 or above as per the F.S.I.Q. or the G.A.I.).

 Once the report has been completed and submitted, the Clinical Psychologist’s contracted remit is fulfilled.
 The Clinical Psychologist does not have a role in the final decision-making process, implementation, or review of the recommended accommodations.
 The responsibility for these actions lies with the educational authorities.